Updated August 31, 2021

 What can you learn from property records?

 There are a number of things you can learn from property records — in fact, you may be surprised by just how much there is to know, especially if the home you’re interested in is older with lots of history.

-Any time there is a major change to the house affecting the ownership, this change is recorded with the county or city.
+Any time there is a major change to the house affecting the ownership, it’s recorded with the county or city.
 Major changes can include sales or transfers of ownership, tax liens, and changes to the home’s square footage, if there have been additions to the property.

 Online sales history